 This post may contain affiliate links.
 Read our disclosure policy here.

-This recipe works with fresh, frozen, or canned peaches and includes all the tips to ensure the best pancake stack!
+This recipe works with fresh, frozen, or canned peaches, and it’s one pancake recipe that always disappears fast!

 Ingredients